MSN Acute Care Pediatric Nurse Practitioner Track

 - Experience in pediatric acute care, critical care, or emergency department setting preferred.

-- Bachelor's Degree in Nursing from an accredited college or university with nursing program accreditation from the Commission on Collegiate Nursing Education (CCNE) or the National League for Nursing Accrediting Commission (NLNAC)
+- Bachelor's Degree in Nursing from an accredited college or university with nursing program accreditation from the Commission on Collegiate Nursing Education (CCNE) or from the American Commission for Education in Nursing (ACEN), formerly the National League for Nursing Accrediting Commission (NLNAC)

 - Successful completion of an undergraduate research and statistics course